Official websites use .gov

 Overview

 NCCoE DevSecOps project has launched!
 The NIST NCCoE has launched a new project, Software Supply Chain and DevOps Security Practices.
-In early 2023, the project team will be publishing a Federal Register Notice based on the final project description to solicit collaborators to work with the NCCoE on the project.
+In May 2023, the project team published a Federal Register Notice based on the final project description to solicit collaborators to work with the NCCoE on the project.

 DevOps brings together software development and operations to shorten development cycles, allow organizations to be agile, and maintain the pace of innovation while taking advantage of cloud-native technology and practices.
 Industry and government have fully embraced and are rapidly implementing these practices to develop and deploy software in operational environments, often without a full understanding and consideration of security.